carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 --tx-file tx.signed
 ```

-Now we can delegate our stake.
-For that, we need to create a delegation certificate.
-Let's take another look to the `cardano-cli stake-address` command
+You can now delegate your stake.
+For this, you need to create a delegation certificate.
+Let's take another look at the `cardano-cli stake-address` command:

 ```
 cardano-cli stake-addres